atreyasha/spp-explainability/docs/develop.md

             4.  fine-tune citation color to be consistent with other colors

-        3. Manuscript admin
+        4. Manuscript admin

+            1.  remove sub-enumeration for single remarks under a definition

+            2.  add links to different sections later on once structure and content is clear

-            1.  sort out all abbreviations and standardize formatting in terms of where they are first declared
+            3.  sort out all abbreviations and standardize formatting in terms of where they are first declared

-            2.  change to two sided format before printing, as this works well for binding/printing
+            4.  change to two sided format before printing, as this works well for binding/printing

-            3.  add Uni-Potsdam originality declaration, or modify current one to fit
+            5.  add Uni-Potsdam originality declaration, or modify current one to fit

-            4.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others
+            6.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others

-            5.  perform spell-check of everything at the end
+            7.  perform spell-check of everything at the end

 ### Current Programming